 The world is full of magical places, and they by no means need to be physically far away to be special.

 I could easily imagine writing a book about a small town like this town of Kot Yousef, or seeing it as a picture in a show-case scene of a local movie.
-As fascinating as this may be for someone reading or watching, for the people in the movie, it is their normal and every day life.
+As fascinating as this may be for someone reading or watching though, for the people in the movie it is simply their normal and every day life.

-It was so picturesque, so full of ultra-relaxing make-yourself-at-home type feelings, the kind of setting where its easy to be appreciative – everything is so interesting and new!
+Describing this town of Kot Yousef, and the scene we found ourselves welcomed into, so picturesque, so full of ultra-relaxing make-yourself-at-home type feelings, it was the kind of setting where its easy to be appreciative – everything is so interesting and new!

 But I also found myself thinking about how anyone anywhere can just visit a place they have never been before, and can also give themselves a chance for a unique experience like this.